wp-plugins/constant-contact-api/readme.txt

     * Customize the register page signup box (and list selection) title and description
     * Add / edit / delete users from your constant contact account
 	* Add a signup widget to your sidebar or anywhere in your template
-    * Ability to insert extra fields when you subscribe a user, eg. first name and lastname can be gathered and used in your newsletters
+    * Add extra fields to your signup form
     * Uses the REST API

 http://integrationservic.es/constant-contact/wordpress-plugin.php